ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Frostlord/Frostlord Psycasts.md

   - Frostlord Psycast
   - Frostlord
 ---
-*Frostlords specialize in bending water and ice to their will.*
+*Frostlords specialize in bending water and ice to their will.
+Most of their spells center around cold and piercing damage, with many emulating firearms.
+Many effects also apply [[Frozen Solid]], which can temporarily take a creature out of a fight.*

 - 1st Level:
 	- [[Fragment Burst]] (2,26)